pypa/packaging.python.org/source/overview.rst

 Packaging Applications
 ----------------------

-So far we've only discussed Python-native distribution.
+So far we've only discussed Python's native distribution tools.
 Based on our introduction, you would be correct to infer we're only targeting environments which have Python.
 More importantly we're assuming an audience who knows how to install Python packages.

 With the variety of operating systems, configurations, and people out there, this assumption is only safe when targeting a developer